I Touch Beauty Daily

 Desperate benches are lined and glued

-hearts in empty river bowels
+hearts sit in empty river bowels

 not fed by employment's beggars